 It is something of a rite of passage for the libertarian-minded to go through a flirtation with Ayn Rand.
 Her work is popular and accessible enough to lure students in at a young age and provide their first introduction to ideas on liberty.
 I went through a similar flirtation with Robert Bork.

 I had the good fortune to be asked recently to contribute to a memorial symposium on Judge Robert Bork’s work in the University of Chicago Law Review’s online forum.
-My essay showed that he was a prime catalyst for both originalism and law and economics—two movements that push law back toward being once again an instrument of social well being.
+My essay (link no longer available) showed that he was a prime catalyst for both originalism and law and economics—two movements that push law back toward being once again an instrument of social well being.
 These dual, dynamic contributions made him the most important figure of the intellectual legal right in the latter half of the twentieth century.
 And his ideas could not be defeated by the Senate vote that denied him a seat on the Supreme Court.

 Two giants of the intellectual right died last year, Robert Bork and James Buchanan.
 The first will be forever identified with originalism and the second with public choice.
 The Law & Economics Center of George Mason Law School invited me and other scholars to commemorate their work and that of Armen Alchian, a fine economist and price theorist who also died in 2013.